doitalldev/refactor-this/README.md

 ## About Me

-- 🎳 I am a freelance full stack developer
+- 🎳 I am a Full Stack Software Engineer
-- 🎓 I'm primarily self-taught, but I did graduate the Thinkful Software Engineering Bootcamp
 - 🤔 I believe that you should always be learning
 - 🥅 Goal: Contribute more to open source projects
 - 🎉 Fun fact: I love to create things and problem-solve.
 Unsurprisingly this matches perfectly with software engineering ¯\_(ツ)_/¯